harishankarnair591/TSF-Singapore-Web-Dev/README.md

 IDE Used: VS Code.

-Languages Used: HTML.
-CSS.
-JavaScript.
+Languages Used: HTML, CSS, JavaScript.

 Payment Gateway used: Razorpay